Skip to content

 OID4VC with Wallet-Relying Party Attestations

-When dealing with Wallet-Relying Party Authentication or [Disclosure Policies](../functions/06-disclosure-policies(index.md), the issued certificates like access, registration, and authorization certificates should be included in the request from the Wallet-Relying Party.
+When dealing with Wallet-Relying Party Authentication or Disclosure Policies, the issued certificates like access and registration certificates and authorization attestations should be included in the request from the Wallet-Relying Party.
 When they need to be fetched by the Wallet from the RP registrar, the Registrar would be able to monitor which wallet is interacting with which Relying Party.
 Instead the Wallet will only request the status information from the registrar by fetching the CRL or Status List.

 Issuance

 Before issuing a credential into the Wallet, the Issuer has to authenticate against the EUDI Wallet before it receives the credential or presents any information during the authorization phase.
-To do this, the issuer has to sign its published Credential Issuer Metadata.
+To do this, the issuer has to sign its published Credential Issuer Metadata and also include the registration certificate.

 OpenID4VCI with Provider AuthenticationOpenID4VCI with Provider AuthenticationUser's EUDI Wallet Instance(Q)EAA ProviderWallet-Relying Party RegistrarEU List of RP RegistrarsUser's EUDI Wallet InstanceUser's EUDI Wallet Instance(Q)EAA Provider(Q)EAA ProviderWallet-Relying Party RegistrarWallet-Relying Party RegistrarEU List of RP RegistrarsEU List of RP Registrarsalt[Fetch Trust Anchor](001)[TLS] HTTP GET./eu-registrar-list(002)[TLS] HTTP 200 <EU RegistrarList>(003)[TLS] HTTP GET ./well-knownCredential Issuer Metadata(004)[TLS] HTTP 200 <CredentialIssuer Metadata>(005)validates RP identity(006)[TLS] HTTP GET ./status CRL(007)[TLS] HTTP 200 <CRL>